lh3/bwa/README-alt.md

 human sequences.
 To make sure every piece of sequence in the reference assembly is correct, the [Genome Reference Consortium][grc] (GRC) require each ALT contig to have enough support from multiple sources before considering to add it to the reference assembly.
-This careful procedure has left out some sequences, one of which is [this example][novel], a 10kb contig assembled from CHM1 short reads and present also in NA12878.
+This careful and sophisticated procedure has left out some sequences, one of which is [this example][novel], a 10kb contig assembled from CHM1 short reads and present also in NA12878.
 You can try [BLAT][blat] or [BLAST][blast] to see where it maps.

 For a more complete reference genome, we compiled a new set of decoy sequences from GenBank clones and the de novo assembly of 254 public [SGDP][sgdp] samples.